 The Ace 22000 performed similarly, as we were able to pull about 66% of its rated capacity out at a 2.4 A rate before it died.

-Following this duo of top performers, the PowerCore 5000, the PowerCore+ 26800, the OtterBox Power Pack, the PowerCore Speed 20000, and the Tzumi Endurance all earned a 6 out of 10.
+The PowerCore 5000, the PowerCore+ 26800, the Q Slim Power Bank, the OtterBox Power Pack, the PowerCore Speed 20000, and the Tzumi Endurance followed the pair of top performers in this metric, each meriting a 6 out of 10 for their good results in our capacity tests.

 Both the Anker PowerCore 5000, PowerCore+ 26800, and the PowerCore Speed 20000 slightly exceeded their marketing claims, charging a Samsung S8 1.12 4.48, and 6.11 times in our tests, each getting about 10% more charges than their claimed max.
 The OtterBox didn't really have a claim similar to the Anker portable chargers, so we tested it against the Anker PowerCore II Slim 10000's claims, as they are comparable power packs.
 The OtterBox exceeded this standard, charging the phone 2.49 times, compared to the 2.2 times claimed by the PowerCore II Slim 10000.

 For our discharge test, the OtterBox came out on top, discharging 67% of its listed capacity.
 We used a 2.4A discharge rate for as long as we could, but had to drop it down a bit after a while to keep it from resetting.
 This was followed by the Tzumi and the PowerCore 5000 at 65%, the 26800 PD at 62%, and the PowerCore Speed 20000 at 61%.
 We ran all of these at 2.4A until they died, though the PowerCore 5000 did need its discharge rate dropped a bit right at the end to keep from resetting.